orbingol/geomdl-examples/README.rst

 -----------

 ``*.cpt`` and ``*.cptw`` files are simple text files.
 They contain *control points* and *weighted control points*, respectively.
-Please see the `NURBS-Python <https://github.com/orbingol/NURBS-Python>`_ package repository on details of the file formats.
+Please see the `NURBS-Python repository <https://github.com/orbingol/NURBS-Python>`_  on details of the file formats.

 License
 =======